estruyf/blog-content/content/session/building-product-sharepoint-modern.md

 ## Sketch by Luise Freese

 Special thanks to [Luise Freese](https://twitter.com/LuiseFreese) for sketchnoting my session at ESPC 19.

-{{< caption "/2019/12/ESPC19-elio.png" "Summary of my session at ESPC 19" >}}
+{{< caption-new "/uploads/2019/12/ESPC19-elio.png" "Summary of my session at ESPC 19" >}}

 ## Link to the slides of where the session was presented